One Bowl EASY Vegan Birthday Cake (Vegan Yellow Cake!)

 - Storage: store any leftover cake wrapped in parchment paper and tinfoil, and in the fridge for up to 4 days or the freezer for up to 3 months.

 Gluten free: you can use gluten free 1:1 baking flour here as needed.
+I recommend using King Arthur Measure-for-Measure gluten free flour and a tbsp of arrowroot starch or cornstarch.

 Refined sugar free: you can use coconut sugar in place of granulated sugar.